thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 ### Implementation ID
 {: #sec-implementation-id}

-The Implementation ID claim uniquely identifies the implementation of the immutable PSA RoT.
+The Implementation ID claim uniquely identifies the hardware assembly of the immutable PSA RoT.
 A verification service uses this claim to locate the details of the PSA RoT implementation from an Endorser or manufacturer.
 Such details are used by a verification service to determine the security properties